dariothornhill/voluntold/README.md

-# An app for selecting, pairing and grouping students, usually against their will...
+# An app for selecting, pairing and grouping students, usually against their will

 Features
 Connect to class slack channel